-Next Generation Indie Book Awards — Entries are now being accepted for the 2025 Awards
+Entries are now being accepted for the 2027 Awards

-2023 Indie Book Award Winners Announced
+2026 Indie Book Award Winners Announced

-The books are winners of the 2023 Next Generation Indie Book Awards, the largest international book awards program for independent publishers and self-published authors.
-The winners and finalists will be honored Friday, June 23 at a gala event at the Newberry Library in Chicago, IL, coinciding with the American Library Association Annual Conference.
+Chicago, IL - The Independent Book Publishing Professionals Group (IBPPG) has named the best indie books of 2026 in the Next Generation Indie Book Awards, the world's largest awards program for independent publishers and self-published authors.
+The winners and finalists will be celebrated at a gala on June 26, 2026, at The Newberry Library in Chicago, IL, coinciding with the American Library Association Annual Conference.

-In an article at CNN.com titled If it's cool, creative, and different, it's indie, journalist Catherine Andrews wrote: "The term 'indie' traditionally refers to independent art – music, film, literature or anything that fits under the broad banner of culture – created outside of the mainstream and without corporate financing."
+In an article at CNN.com titled "If it's cool, creative, and different, it's indie," journalist Catherine Andrews wrote: "The term 'indie' traditionally refers to independent art – music, film, literature or anything that fits under the broad banner of culture – created outside of the mainstream and without corporate financing."
 That definition remains true for book publishing.

 Independent book publishing companies are independent of the major conglomerates dominating the book publishing industry.
 Indies include small presses, larger independent publishers, university presses, e-book publishers, and self-published authors.